Phileosopher/commonplace/people-lying--.md

   3. ask them how their story can be true when a fact you are entirely certain of is true
      - "Oh, you won silver in curling in last year's Winter Olympics?
 I have a cousin who won the bronze!
 What did you think of the Winner's Lounge?"

+if the eye thing were true, interrogations would take seconds, not days or weeks